Skip to Content

 Can I just use a living trust instead of a will?

-As mentioned above, there are many benefits to transferring assets via a living trust instead of a will, however, a last will and testament is still an important document to have as part of your estate plan.
+As mentioned above, there are many benefits to transferring assets via a living trust instead of a will.
+However, a last will is still an important document to have as part of your estate plan.
 There may still be issues that need to be addressed in a will.
-For example, if you have minor children, you can use your will to designate who you want appointed as guardian for your children.
+For example, if you have minor children, you can use your will to designate a guardian.

 Do I need an Allentown, PA estate lawyer or can I just write my own will?